szvsw/hatchet-sst/README.md

 experiments with a few million simulations over a few thousands workers, but only once or twice a month, if that.
 I recommend you get in touch with the team to discuss pricing, because (a) they are super helpful and (b) if you are an academic like me, you would probably prefer to use managed infra rather than worring about your own.
+You can [compare pricing](#cost-estimate) at the end of the document.

 In any case, it's relatively easy to self-deploy Hatchet (and inexpensive, assuming you don't mind standing up and tearing down infra each time you run an experiment, assuming